The Paid Leave Podcast

 Nancy Barrow:

-Yeah, so you know, first, we will target if we find something that is contributing to the infertility.
-So let's say they have a thyroid issue that's causing them to have irregular periods, while we're gonna give them thyroid medication, or some other hormone like prolactin, if that's elevated, would be giving them a medication to suppress that.
-It so it really is tailored to what the findings are with some of the things that we offer as strictly fertility treatment, and especially for unexplained infertility, which means after this full workup that we do, we find no specific cause as to why the patient or the couple are not being able to conceive together, then we offer medication to help with ovulation.
-And that's an oral medication, that usually either Clomid or Letrozole, and we can offer IUI intrauterine insemination where we're able to concentrate the most modal sperm and place it into the uterus, which means that the sperm has has less of a distance to travel to the fallopian tube where it's going to meet the egg for fertilization.
-So that's one, one aspect, the other would be IVF.
+Yeah, so you know, first we will target if we find something that is contributing to the infertility.
+So let's say they have a thyroid issue that's causing them to have irregular periods while we're going to give them thyroid medication or some other horlact, and if that's elevated, would be giving them a medication to suppress that.
+So it really is tailored to what the findings are, but some of the things that we offer is strictly a fertility treatment, and especially for unexplained infertility, which means, after this full workup that we do, we find no specific cause as to why the patient or the couple are not being able to conceive together?
+Then we offer medication to help with ovulation.
+That's an oral medication I usually either Clomid or letrozole, and we can offer IUI intrauterine insemination, where we're able to concentrate the most modal sperm and place it into the uterus, which means that the sperm has a has less of a distance to travel to the fallopian tube where it's going to meet the egg for fertilization.
+So that's one, one aspect.
+The other would be IVF.
 And IVF really stands for in vitro fertilization, which means that we are fertilizing eggs outside of the body.
-So the treatment for IVF is trying to stimulate ovaries to mature eggs so we can retrieve them, take them out of the body, and then get sperm again a lot easier. sperm from the males make embryos in the laboratory and then do an embryo transfer.
-And so you know, for the LGBTQ plus community, sometimes there's different ways that this could be accomplished whether we need donor sperm, sometimes we use shared conception for our sake, same sex female couples, where one of the females has the the egg component of the pregnancy and the other carries the pregnancy.
-And then we also sometimes need donor egg for a gestational carrier, which is you know, someone that carries the pregnancy and has the uterus or for those females that that don't have a uterus can't use their uterus, or for same sex male couples that don't don't have access to a uterus either.
+So the treatment for IVF is trying to stimulate ovaries to mature eggs so we can retrieve them, take them out of the body and then get sperm.
+Again, a lot easier, sperm from the males make embryos in the laboratory and then do an embryo transfer.
+And so, you know, for the LGBTQ plus community, sometimes there's different ways that this could be accomplished, whether we need donor sperm, sometimes we do shared conception for our same sex female couples, where one of the females has the the egg component of the pregnancy and the other carries the pregnancy, and then we also sometimes need donor egg or a gestational carrier, which is, you know, someone that carries the pregnancy and has the uterus.
+For for those females that that don't have a uterus can't use their uterus, or for same sex male couples that don't don't have access to a uterus either.

 Nancy Barrow: